-You could explain the rules to class beforehand or jump straight in with the demonstration without much of an in-depth explanation.
+Next, you could explain the rules to class beforehand or jump straight in with the demonstration without much of an in-depth explanation.

 The possibilities are endless.
 Tell them to make it challenging for the other groups to guess.
 They should write all of their words on separate pieces of paper.
 Five papers per group should be enough depending on how much time you have.

-Once everyone has written something on their papers, gather up all of the papers and begin the game.
+Next, once everyone has written something on their papers, gather up all of the papers and begin the game.
 Each team will use the words on the papers created by the opposing team.
 Every member of each team should have a chance act out at least one of the words/phrases.

-At the end of the game, tally up all of the points and award the winning team a prize.
+Finally, tally up all of the points and award the winning team a prize.

 Follow-Up ESL Activities:

 As a follow-up activity to the Charades ESL game, collect all of the words that the students used.
 Then, have them create a story using the vocabulary.
 It could be a short paragraph or a speaking activity, like the Movie Trailers Speaking Activity, depending on which core skill you would like to focus on.